stakewise/multiproof/README.md

 verified = StandardMerkleTree.verify(root, ['address', 'uint'], ['alice', '100'], proof);
 ```

-Returns a boolean that is `true` when the proof verifies that the value is contained in the tree given only the proof, merkle root, and encoding.
+Returns a boolean that is `true` when the proof verifies that the value is contained in the tree given only the proof, Merkle root, and encoding.

 #### `StandardMerkleTree.verify_multi_proof`